Sayyarat Documentation

 Clients should read those rules from the API instead of hardcoding them.

-Current live rules include:
+Current live defaults include:

-• allowed types: image/jpeg, image/png, image/webp
+• allowed source types: image/heic, image/heif, image/jpeg, image/png, image/webp

 • max uploaded at once: 5